chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

       <Buffer f0 b5 45 f3 9e 4e 4b 5b b0 fd 54 c5 dc cb d6 74 fc 9b 2f 5e d7 e1 50 3e 00 8a d3 d8 f5 95 83 cf 02 cf 11 25 c7 21 1b 56 2a fa 63 62 5a 9e 8f 7d 42 ef ... > } }
 ```

-Using the previously mentioned configuration, just one wallet should be available.
+The previously mentioned configuration having been used, only one wallet should be available.
 Let's save it in a variable in our console.
 We are going to use it soon.

 ```shell
 truffle(rsk)> var account = Object.keys(web3.currentProvider.wallets)[0]